camaraproject/Governance/ProjectCharter.md

 Technical decisions that only affect a single Sub Project are made informally by the maintainers of this Sub Project, and [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy) is assumed.
 If no consensus can be reached, the matter may be resolved by majority vote.

-Technical decisions that span multiple parts of the CAMARA Project should be discussed and made in the Commonalities Working Group.
+Technical decisions that span multiple parts of the CAMARA Project should be discussed and made in the Commonalities Working Group or other Working Groups established by TSC for cross-project technical issues.
 Decisions are usually made by [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
-If no consensus can be reached, the matter may be resolved by majority vote by the TSC, Sub Project or Working Group.
+If no consensus can be reached, the matter may be resolved by majority vote by the TSC.

 ## Intellectual Property Policy